-Wednesday is named after Woden, the most important God in the German Pantheon, and is often associated with the Nose God Odin.
-The name is derived from the Old English word Wōdnesdæg and the Middle English word Wednesdei, meaning ‘day of Woden’, reflecting the pre-Christian religion practiced by the Anglo-Saxons.
+Wednesday is named after Woden, the most important God in the German Pantheon, and is often associated with the Norse God Odin.
+The name is derived from the Old English word Wōdnesdæg and the Middle English word Wednesdei, meaning “day of Woden,” reflecting the pre-Christian religion practiced by the Anglo-Saxons.

 In many Slavic languages, Wednesday translates to “the middle.”

-Similarly to this, in Estonian, Lithuanian, Latvian, and Mandarin Chinese, the name for Wednesday translate to “third day.”
+Similarly, in Estonian, Lithuanian, Latvian, and Mandarin Chinese, the name for Wednesday translates to “third day.”

-Quakers continue to refer to Wednesday as the “Fourth Day” of the week in keeping with the traditional calendar so as to avoid the pagan associations Wednesday holds.
+Quakers continue to refer to Wednesday as the “Fourth Day” of the week in keeping with the traditional calendar to avoid the pagan associations Wednesday holds.

 According to a survey, bosses are most receptive to requests from their employees on a Wednesday.
-So if you’re going to ask for a pay rise or a holiday, make sure you do it on a Wednesday, people!
+So if you’re asking for a pay rise or a holiday, make sure you do it on a Wednesday, people!

 In the Addams Family films, the daughter is called Wednesday Addams.
-Creator Charles Addams said he chose this name because of the nursery rhyme Monday’s Child, which says the “Wednesday’s child is full of woe.”
+Creator Charles Addams chose this name because of the nursery rhyme Monday’s Child, which says, “Wednesday’s child is full of woe.”

-Wednesday is also seen as a reccurring character name within some fiction, including Richard James Allen’s Thursday’s Fictions and Neil Gaiman’s American Gods, which has recently been adapted for an Amazon Prime TV Show.
+Wednesday is also seen as a recurring character name within some fiction, including Richard James Allen’s Thursday’s Fictions and Neil Gaiman’s American Gods.

 In John Steinbeck’s 1945 novel Sweet Thursday, the Thursday of the title was said to have been preceded by a “Lousy Wednesday.”